ryanwentzel/ryanlwentzel.com/collections/_newsletter/2025-08-04-a-dispatch-amid-the-dog-days-of-summer.md

 ## A Few Updates

 In June, I had the opportunity to visit the [National Museum of African American History and Culture](https://www.si.edu/museums/african-american-museum) in Washington, D.C.
-I've done four sightseeing tours of D.C. over the past thirteen years, but this was my first visit to the museum, and I regret not checking it out sooner.
+This was my fifth sightseeing tour of D.C. in the past thirteen years but my first visit to the museum, and I regret not checking it out sooner.
 The museum's layout and exhibits are superb.
 So much attention to detail.
 It's easily in my top three museums in D.C.

 In July, I preached [a sermon on Zephaniah 3:14–20, titled "The God Who Sings Over You,"](https://youtu.be/OuhaPr7rsc0?si=9Dt4eAkuPehy4dsq) at Life Mission Church in Escondido, California.
 It was [the first time I had preached since Easter](https://youtu.be/v-aPgSWNhJU?si=qoH4phGCVEU3Qcom&t=1349), and it felt good to step behind a pulpit again.